 - Use the legacy mail server as the primary server when the legacy server delivers local mail (that is, mail between users in your domain) differently than it delivers mail addressed to external recipients, or when you don't want to change the MX records for your domain.
 (Learn how to set up this configuration.)

 For example, Microsoft Exchange delivers internal mail directly to users' Exchange inboxes without querying the MX records for your domain, whereas it always queries the MX records for messages sent to external recipients.

-- Use the Google Apps mail server as the primary server when your legacy system is a web-based or hosted mail server over which you do not have full control, or when your on-premise mail server does not support forwarding to a secondary server.
+- Use the G Suite mail server as the primary server when your legacy system is a web-based or hosted mail server over which you do not have full control, or when your on-premise mail server does not support forwarding to a secondary server.
 (Learn how to set up this configuration.)